kcri-tz/kcri-cge-bap/README.md

 Vanessa Jurtz, Mette Voldby Larsen, Henrik Hasman, Frank Møller Aarestrup, Ole Lund; PLoS One.
 2016; 11(6): e0157718.

+Refer to the individual tools invoked by the BAP for their preferred citations.

 #### Licence

 Copyright 2016-2019 Center for Genomic Epidemiology, Technical University of Denmark
-Copyright 2018-2020 Kilimanjaro Clinical Research Institute, Tanzania
+Copyright 2018-2022 Kilimanjaro Clinical Research Institute, Tanzania

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.